PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 • Refine – to improve something by making small changes

-• Acknowledge – to recognize the existence or truth of something
+• Acknowledge – to recognise the existence or truth of something

 • Assume – to take on a particular role or responsibility; to suppose something without proof